1HashCode/Maze_pathFinder/README.md

-# Maze_Path_Finder, Comparison between A star and Djikstra algorithm.
+# Maze_Path_Finder, Comparison between A star and Dijkstra algorithm.
 # ![Untitled video - Made with Clipchamp (1)](https://github.com/1HashCode/Maze_pathFinder/assets/154821339/36855ad4-de68-4af6-8beb-11a7b2180450)

 ## About A star and Djikstra algorithm